 Did you get an email from Microsoft claiming to offer you $300 for every survey you complete?
 You may not want to count this money just yet.

-We’ve seen an increase of these fake emails over the past week.
+We’ve seen an increase of these fake emails in recent weeks.
 The body of the email claims that you can receive $300 for every survey you complete.
 They ask for your name, address, and other personal information in order to participate.
 The bottom of the email states that is is from PineCone Research Foundation.

 - Not from Microsoft.
 Perhaps the most glaring red flag is that this obviously not from Microsoft or PineCone Research.
 In fact, the email came from an aol.com email address.
 Why did the email not come from a Microsoft or PineCone Research address?